SpencerDawkins/rtp-quic-sdp/draft-dawkins-avtcore-sdp-rtp-quic.md

 My appreciation to the authors of {{RFC4145}}, which served as a model for the initial structure of this document.

-Thanks to thse folks for helping to improve this draft:
+Thanks to these folks for helping to improve this draft:

 * Colin Perkins